R.E.M.'s hometown of Athens, Ga., still welcomes fans 45 years after the band started there

 R.E.M. even took Weaver up to New York for the Grammys.
 When he came back home, sacks of fan mail started rolling in.
 Those who couldn't travel here to eat, ordered T-shirts.

-Half a mile down the way from Weaver's restaurant maybe the most iconic REM landmark of them all: The Murmur Trestle, an old wooden railroad bridge immortalized in a black and white, pure Southern Gothic photo on the back cover of their 1983 album.
+Half a mile down the way from Weaver's restaurant may be the most iconic R.E.M. landmark of them all: the Murmur Trestle, an old wooden railroad bridge immortalized in a black and white, pure Southern Gothic photo on the back cover of its 1983 album.

 Today's bridge is a reconstruction, but it looks a lot like the old one.
 It spans a little creek, in a lush, green ravine.
 Bring your album cover and take a photo with it.
 The words ring in your ears.
 "This is where we walked.
 This is where we swam.
 Take a picture here.
 Take a souvenir."